ameerwald/cds_vis_exam_assignment3/README.md

 This has been tested on an ubuntu system on ucloud and therefore could have issues when run another way.

 ## Discussion of Results
 Overall the accuracy is quite high, 65% as seen in the classification report in the ```out``` folder.
 Not all categories perform well though, with the lowest being dupattas which the model only correctly identified 29% of the time.
-However this model was only trained over 2 epoches due to the computational power and time further training requires.
-If trained over more epochs, the overall accurary could improve including within the specific categories that are not performing well with this model.
+However this model was only trained over 2 epochs due to the computational power and time further training requires.
+If trained over more epochs, the overall accuracy could improve including within the specific categories that are not performing well with this model.